 Groom with Best Man

 Bride and Groom with Bride’s parents, grandparents, siblings and their spouse and children

 Bride with siblings

 Bride and Groom with Groom’s parents, grandparents, siblings and their spouse and children

 Groom with parents & siblings

 Groom with siblings

 Other ‘can’t-miss’ groupings (friends, co-workers, a large collection of cousins, etc.) are usually better captured informally during the cocktail hour or reception.
 I always make a note of these also to ensure we don’t miss a thing!

-For other wedding planning tips to help in how to choose a wedding photographer, you can also check out these posts about deciding to have a first look, picking a getting ready space, and how to decide if you need a second photographer.
+For other wedding planning tips to help in how to choose a wedding photographer, you can also check out these posts about picking a getting ready space, having a first look, and how to decide if you need a second photographer or an engagement session.

 Stina Booth is a wedding photographer based in northern Vermont available to shoot weddings in Vermont and throughout New England.
 To inquire about your wedding reach out!